-When you or a loved one faces an unexpected illness or injury, it may seem impossible to foot the bill.
-But by launching a medical fundraiser online, you can access the money you need to cover treatments without going bankrupt.
-YouCaring campaigns help you pay medical bills through the generosity of friends, relatives and those who relate to your struggle.
-No one should face exorbitant medical fees alone, especially not a family that’s already grappling with the emotional toll of a life-threatening illness.
-Crowdfunding allows you to keep relatives, friends and your community up-to-date on your progress and provides them a way of lending a hand to help you or a loved one get help paying medical bills.
+When you or a loved one faces an unexpected illness or injury, it may seem impossible to pay the medical bills.
+By launching a medical fundraiser online, you can access the money you need to cover treatments without going bankrupt.
+YouCaring fundraisers help you pay medical fees through the generosity of friends, relatives, and those who relate to your struggle.
+No one should face exorbitant medical bills alone, especially not a family that’s already grappling with the emotional toll of a life-threatening illness.
+In this blog, you will learn how to pay medical bills with crowdfunding and how it allows you to keep your relatives, friends, and community up-to-date on your progress, and provides them with an easy and effective way to help you or a loved one.

-- The average hospital stay costs $9,700, but that figure varies widely for patients based on the type of insurance coverage they have (if any) and the treatment they need.
+- The average hospital stay costs $9,700, but that figure varies widely for patients, based on the type of insurance coverage (if any) and the treatment needed.

-- 25% of the U.S. population was reported to have one or more of five major chronic conditions:
+- 25 percent of the U.S. population was reported to have one or more of these five major chronic conditions:

 - Mood disorders

 - Heart disease

 - Expenses for people with one chronic condition were twice the amount of those without any, and expenses for people with multiple chronic conditions were up to seven times the amount faced by people with only one (Agency for Healthcare Research and Quality).

 - Heart disease, cancer, and chronic lower respiratory diseases are the top three causes of death in the U.S. (CDC).
 Treatments for these three ailments can run into the hundreds of thousands of dollars, often incurring unaffordable expenses for families already in pain.